How to motivate employees to track time

 If you have a TV or some sort of electronic display in your office, you can connect it to Clockify’s Team Dashboard so people can see in real-time who worked on what.

-7. Have clear guidelines
+Have clear guidelines on how to track time

 When tracking time, people will be confused on how their time logs should look like.
 Should they be super detailed?
 Is it enough to just categorize it by project?
 Or how to categorize a particular activity X?

 In order for reports to be useful, people have to track time under the correct project.
-So, come up with a simple scheme so people don’t have to spend a lot of time on thinking what belong where.
+So, come up with a simple scheme so people don’t have to spend a lot of time on thinking what belongs where.
 There’s no greater headache than deciding whether to categorize answering an email as “Communication” or “Project X”.

 Also, come up with a list of commonly tracked activities (“answer emails”, “meeting with X”, “record podcast“, etc.) so people can start a timer for that activity with one click.
 If you ever decide to rename the activities later, you can easily do it in bulk.